S-a-a-h/azure-database-migration978/README.md

       INSPECTION

-Note
+> [!NOTE]
-This is an integral part of data migration to retain data intergrity and accuracy.
+> This is an integral part of data migration to retain data intergrity and accuracy.

-#### File Structure
+### File Structure
+---
 These files contain matching SQL Queries which can be run by opening the files or opening a new query for each database.
 This ensures that the data matches and has not been corrupted during the migration process: